dart-lang/site-www/src/_guides/language/language-tour.md

 ```dart
 enum Color { red, green, blue }
 ```

+You can use trailing commas when declaring an enumerated type.

 Each value in an enum has an `index` getter, which returns the zero-based position of the value in the enum declaration.